kkulewski/soa/README.md

 At some point it may evolve into coarse-grained microservices architecture.
 ## Services
 ### Frontend
-ASP.NET Core MVC app with NServiceBus.
+ASP.NET Core MVC app with MassTransit.
-Will be switched to React/Vue SPA + API Gateway.
+Will be switched to SPA composed of micro frontends.
 ### Sales
-NServiceBus console app.
+MassTransit console app.
 Uses saga to process order in each state.
 ### Billing
-NServiceBus console app.
+MassTransit console app.
 Collects payment for the orders.
 Uses key-value store to keep state.
 ### Shipping
-NServiceBus console app.
+MassTransit console app.
 Ships order products to the customer.
 ### Recommendations
-NServiceBus console app.
+MassTransit console app.
 Implements "You may also like" feature for products with graph database.
-### Search
+### Search [TODO]
-NServiceBus console app with API.
+MassTransit console app with API.
 Provides full-text search for product catalog.
 ### Catalog
-ASP.NET Core Web API with NServiceBus.
+ASP.NET Core Web API.
 Simple CRUD for products information.
 Uses Dapper and relational DB.
-### Auth
+### Auth [TODO]
 ASP.NET Core Web API.
 Handles sign up/in and issues RSA encrypted JWT tokens.
 Will be switched to OAuth 2.0 / OpenID Connect provider.